寶可夢也遭殃！遊戲「綁FB帳號」全掛點 玩家崩潰：整晚困在VR裡 | ETtoday國際新聞 | ETtoday新聞雲

 We're aware that accounts linked to Facebook may be encountering issues with logging in.
 This is due to an outage at Facebook and we hope they resolve it shortly.
 Thanks for your patience.— FIFA Mobile (@EAFIFAMOBILE) October 4, 2021

-臉書大當機也為使用臉書帳號登入遊戲的玩家帶來連鎖反應，FIFA Mobile在推特表示，連結臉書的帳號登入時可能發生問題，這是臉書當機所造成，「我們希望他們能盡快解決」，馬上撇清此次事故與該公司的關係。
+臉書崩潰也為使用臉書帳號登入遊戲的玩家帶來連鎖反應，FIFA Mobile在推特表示，連結臉書的帳號登入時可能發生問題，這是臉書當機所造成，「我們希望他們能盡快解決」，馬上撇清此次事故與該公司的關係。

 We’re looking into reports of errors associated with Facebook login, and will update here once we have more information.
 We apologize for any inconvenience caused, thanks for your understanding.— Niantic Support (@NianticHelp) October 4, 2021